 ‘I will even go further, and admit that specimens may be produced which will tackle a badger under protest; but not another step will I go in favour of the Airedales as a game, hard-bitten race.

 Summing up the merits and demerits of the breed, it must be said of the Airedale that his want of heart, his size, the diversity of types, and tendency to throw back in breeding, are great drawbacks, which his fondness for water, scarcely out-balances.’

-This is what the Airedale looked liked when it was bred for hunting and a respectable utility dog to earn its keep, though it was still called a ‘Failure’ by real working dog men in England.
+Originally Airedales looked liked this when it was bred for hunting and a semi respectable utility dog to earn its keep, though it was still called a ‘Failure’ by real working dog men in England.

 Standing Around & Barking…

 Grit?
 The cur/pit cross shows more, and thats saying alot…